MarsBase7/Behavioral-Cloning/README.md

 #### 3. Training and Testing

-The training process takes about 9 minitus on GTX970.
+The training process takes about 9 minutes on GTX970.

 ```
 Train on 51657 samples, validate on 12915 samples